Are you the type of employee that is entitled to overtime pay?

 Computer Employee Exemption

-The employee must be compensated either on a salary or fee basis (as defined in the regulations) at a rate not less than $455 per week or, if compensated on an hourly basis, at a rate not less than $27.63 an hour;
+The employee must be paid on a salary basis or on a fee basis (as defined in the regulations) at a rate of at least $455* per week ($684 per week as of 1/1/2020), or if compensated on an hourly basis, at a rate not less than $27.63 an hour;

 An employee has to be hired as a computer programmer, computer systems analyst, software engineer, or other similarly skilled work in the computer field who performs the duties listed below;